mcdotjs/gator/README.md

 - View summaries of the aggregated posts in the terminal, with a link to the full post

 ## setup
+for running you need postgre (15 and later) and go

 1. create ~/.gatorconfig.json, with the following content:

 ```json